neard/neard/README.md

 * Tell me your Neard version (eg. 1.0.0).
 * Change this variable in the ``neard.conf`` file ``appLogsVerbose = 2``.
 * Zip the ``logs`` folder and a screenshot of your issue and attached the archive file to the issue.

+## Donate

+I have put in a lot of time to this project and appreciate donations.
+If you prefer to donate via paypal you can use the [donate link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4H86AJZ6M865A&item_name=Neard&no_note=0&cn=Message%20%3a&no_shipping=1&rm=1&return=https%3A%2F%2Fgithub.com%2Fcrazy-max%2Fneard&cancel_return=https%3A%2F%2Fgithub.com%2Fcrazy-max%2Fneard&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted).
+Or with bitcoin you can send your donations to [1BdhK62JY2xQKXjmvLLA8Dpbit1uJ5JkrC](bitcoin:1BdhK62JY2xQKXjmvLLA8Dpbit1uJ5JkrC?label=Neard%20Donations&message=Contribution%20to%20Neard).<br /><br />
+Thank you to everyone who has donated, it is much appreciated.

 ## License